The Purl Stitch

 Norwegian Purling Method

 What's mind blowing about this method is that it's a purl stitch worked with the yarn in back of the needle. (!)
-Apparently, this is the most common method used in Denmark and Switzerland.
+Apparently, this is the most common method used in Norway, Denmark and Switzerland.

-The trick to doing this right is to bring the rightneedle behind the working yarn before diving down into thestitch, or you end up with a YO between stitches.
+The trick to doing this right is to bring the right needle behind the working yarn before diving down into the stitch, or you end up with a YO between stitches.

 Knitting Back

-Not a practical substitute for all purling needs, but fine for working stockinette stitch.
 This produces the same exact stitch as the purl stitch, it just does it with the knit side still facing you.
 This is a great method if you are working a narrow piece of knitting, as when doing Entrelac, and are tired of having to turn the work every five stitches.
 With this method you can work a whole entrelac piece without turning the work!
-The limitation of this stitch is that you can't alternate it in the row with knitting, like to do ribbing.
-Well, you could I suppose, but you'd have to turn the workbetween every stitch, or learn how to purl backwards, too!
-(I know, it makes me dizzy just to think about it!)

 This may look like "Left Handed Knitting," but you wrap the yarn the other way for that method.